mikethwolff/Computer-Vision-Landmark-Detection-Tracking-SLAM/README.md

 ## Project Instructions

-All of the starting code and resources you'll need to compete this project are in this Github repository.
-Before you can get started coding, you'll have to make sure that you have all the libraries and dependencies required to support this project.
-If you have already created a `cv-nd` environment for [exercise code](https://github.com/udacity/CVND_Exercises), then you can use that environment!
-If not, instructions for creation and activation are below.
+All of the starting code and resources needed to compete this project are in this Github repository.
+We'll have to make sure that all the libraries and dependencies required to support this project are installed.
+I have already created a `cv-nd` environment for [exercise code](https://github.com/mikethwolff/CVND_Exercises), and can use that environment!
+Instructions for creation and activation are below.

 ### Local Environment Instructions